hexdump0815/imagebuilder/systems/odroid_mc1/readme.md

 ## special notes

+- this system stays on the linux v5.4 kernel from odroid for now as later mainline kernels have about 20% lower performance in some scenarios (but work fine otherwise)
 - the mali gpu is only supported via the legacy mali blob as it is not yet supported by the open source panfrost mali driver